scottlafetra/ProjectHex/rules.md

 <img alt="Domination" src="https://raw.githubusercontent.com/scottlafetra/ProjectHex/master/Mission%20Cards/Card%20Images/Domination.png" width="200px" />

 A player will earn this card if they control four or morwe regions at the end of their turn.
+This must be done at the same time

 ###Eyes On The Horizon